aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 1. Operator runs a validator node and configures the on-chain validator network addresses and rotates the consensus key.
 2. Owner deposits her Aptos coins funds as stake, or have funds assigned by a staking service.
 The stake must be at least the minimum amount required.
+3. **The validator node cannot sync until the stake pool becomes active.**
-3. Operator validates and gains rewards.
+4. Operator validates and gains rewards.
-4. The staked pool is automatically be locked up for a fixed duration (set by the Aptos governance) and will be automatically renewed at expiration.
+5. The staked pool is automatically be locked up for a fixed duration (set by the Aptos governance) and will be automatically renewed at expiration.
 You cannot withdraw any of your staked amount until your lockup period expires.
 See [https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move#L728](https://github.com/aptos-labs/aptos-core/blob/00a234cc233b01f1a7e1680f81b72214a7af91a9/aptos-move/framework/aptos-framework/sources/stake.move#L728).
+6. Operator must wait until the new epoch starts before their validator becomes active.

 :::tip Joining the validator set
 For step-by-step instructions on how to join the validator set, see: [Joining Validator Set](/nodes/validator-node/operator/staking-pool-operations#joining-validator-set).